On any given day you’re likely to see lots of retractable leashes in use. You may use one yourself, or might even be considering getting one?

 Here's a short video I took awhile ago.
 There are several things going on here that shouldn't be.

-If you want to teach your dog how to comfortably walk on a regular "loose" leash try out these training tips.
-Transitioning them from a retractable leash (if you've already been using one) isn't difficult.
+If you want to teach your dog how to comfortably walk on a regular "loose" leash try out these training tips, and check out this article for tips and advice on choosing the best leash for your dog.
+Transitioning your dog to a better and safer leash from a retractable leash (if you've already been using one) isn't difficult.